 Treaties can also be referred to as:

 Jersey can negotiate and enter into treaties in its own right in certain circumstances.
 This is subject to receiving formal permission from the UK Government on behalf of the Crown.
 This is known as an entrustment.

 For the majority of international treaties and associated protocols, treaties are extended to the Island by the UK.

 Historically, the UK's ratification of international agreements automatically applied to Crown Dependencies unless the contrary was expressed.

 This practice was changed on 16 October 1950 by the UK Foreign Office Circular No. 118.
 It is known informally as the Bevin Declaration after Ernest Bevin, the UK Foreign Secretary who signed the Circular.

-Since that time, and in accordance with the constitutional relationship between Jersey and the UK, treaties are only extended to the Island at the request of the Government of Jersey.
+Treaties are now only extended to the Island at the request of the Government of Jersey.

-The treaties are listed for information only and should not be relied upon as legal advice as to the applicability or otherwise of any international agreement to Jersey.
+The treaties are listed for information only.
+You should not rely on them as legal advice as to the applicability or otherwise of any international instrument to Jersey or its residents.

-Independent legal advice should always be sought by any person seeking to rely on any conclusion as to a treaty's applicability or otherwise.
+You should always seek independent legal advice for any conclusion as to a treaty's applicability or otherwise.